nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 <br/>

 #### 4.1.2 Design Considerations
-This section shows some design considerations taken when implementing the estimate feature.
+This section shows the design considerations taken when implementing the estimate feature.

 Aspect: **When should the application validate the script file**